 Q: How long will it take me to complete the MSW program?

-A: Students have the option of either a two-year, three-year, four-year plan and must specify for which plan they are applying on the Applicant Data Sheet that accompanies their application for admission.
+A: Students have the option of either a two-year, three-year, four-year plan and must specify which plan they are applying for on the Applicant Data Sheet that accompanies their application for admission.
 Under the two-year plan, students complete the 60-credit hour master's degree by attending classes for two consecutive academic years.
 Under the three-year plan, students take an average of 15 credit hours per year in the first two years and 15 credit hours per semester in the final year.
 Under the four-year plan, students take an average of 15 credit hours per academic year for each of the four years.
 All students, regardless of the plan in which they enroll, also complete 1,050 hours of supervised field practicum.
-When you begin the program, you will be assigned a faculty advisor who will help you in ensuring that all requirements are met.
+When you begin the program, you will be assigned a faculty advisor who will help you ensure that all requirements are met.

 Q: I work full time.
 Will I be able to get my MSW degree?